rameshvarun/marble-mouse/README.md

     <a href="https://varunramesh.itch.io/marble-mouse">[Play the game on Itch.io]</a>
 </p>

 This is the source release for Marble Mouse, a Super Monkey Ball-inspired physics game made in Three.js.
 It contains all the code and assets necessary to build and play the game.
-Please see the included `LICENSE` before making any modifications.
+Please see the included `LICENSE` before making any modifications - this game is not open source.

 ## Build Instructions
 [NVM](https://github.com/nvm-sh/nvm) or a similar tool is a pre-requisite, since the game will not build with the newest version of Node.js.